 How to Help Your Buyer Realise Your Value

-Ken: I think we're in such a hurry to get revenue for the wrong reasons.
-Early on in the cycle of our business called the launch phase, which is about product-market fit, some think they should be producing revenue in order to get feedback.
+We’re in such a hurry to get revenue for the wrong reasons.
+Early in the cycle of our business called the launch phase, which is about product-market fit, some think they should be producing revenue in order to get feedback.

 If you hurry through the product-market fit where you don’t understand the customers’ real problems or issues, when you install the process of sale, you can still sell some stuff but: